 Trello Boards

-A board represents a project.
-Under a board, you have increasingly granular options for adding tasks, permissions, filters and more.
+So, a board represents a project.
+There can be multiple projects in one Workspace.
+And under a board, you have increasingly granular options for adding tasks, permissions, filters etc.

 Trello Lists